towersvault/shinpokered/README.md

   - Butterfree and Beedrill have their prior evolutions' moves added to their level-0 move list
   - Clefable and Wigglytuff get some moves back via level-up
   - Diglett & Dugtrio can learn cut like in yellow version

+- Engine changes just for developers
+  - The trainer move engine has been backported from Yellow version; trainer movesets can now be fully customized
+  - Improved exp calculation for developers who want a level cap between 101 and 255
+    - EXP calculation routine now does math in 4 bytes instead of 3 bytes
+	- Exp calculation result is still capped to 3 bytes regardless of level cap to prevent overflow
+	- The byte cap on the exp result means that certain growth rates may have a level cap
+	- For example, the "slow" growth rate is theorized to cap at level 237
+  - Trainer battle prize money uses 3 bytes instead of 2, lifting the 9999 cap on winnings

 - A regular New Game will default the battle style to SET
 - Yes/No prompt for flute use has been added to blocking snorlax